I was mostly entertained throughout the two and a half hour running time.

 Like the classic Westerns it references, “The Lone Ranger” is often violent and scary.
 Parents of young kids will probably want to know going in that Cavendish is a sadist and a cannibal, and while we never actually see him eating another man's heart, it's strongly implied at one point.
 This scene is soon followed by a very amusing scene between Tonto and a white spirit horse, and the way the movie shifts from dark to light-hearted is occasionally jarring.
 It's also maybe a little too long.
 Butch could easily have been killed by Tonto at the 90-minute mark, but instead the movie keeps going for another hour, becoming a wider portrait of American corruption and evil.
 Still, I was mostly entertained throughout the two and a half hour running time, and the climax, scored to Rossini's exhilarating “William Tell Overture”, is the highlight of the picture.

-Page 2 of 2 - More than the extended running time and jarring tone issues, a bigger problem for some people is the casting of Depp; in other words, the casting of a white actor in a Native American role.
+More than the extended running time and jarring tone issues, a bigger problem for some people is the casting of Depp; in other words, the casting of a white actor in a Native American role.
 I personally didn't have a problem with him.
 The filmmakers have wisely kept him out of shots featuring Native-American actors, and once I got past the silly black crow on his head, this quickly became one of my favorite performances of the year.
 Captain Jack Sparrow's devil-may-care smile is almost completely absent, but Tonto is a very funny character in his own right.
 Depp shows a flair for silent comedy worthy of Charlie Chaplin and Buster Keaton.
 And even that stupid crow pays off in a flashback to Tonto's childhood that reveals where the filmmakers' sympathies lie.
 After his whole village has been wiped out because he made a bad trade with two merciless white men, we see Tonto lifting the dead crow out of a river.
 Like “Django Unchained”, “The Lone Ranger” invites us to rethink traditional depictions of American history.

 Overall, I'd say this is one of the more entertaining Westerns I've seen since “Back to the Future Part III”.
 Imagine if Buford “Mad Dog” Tannen had eaten people's hearts out and you'll have a good idea of the cinematic experience “The Lone Ranger” provides.
 The two movies even share a similar climax, each showing a train sailing off an unconnected bridge.
 Instead of time travel, the climax of “The Lone Ranger” ends with an exquisite moment of poetic justice that gave me goosebumps.